fbpx

 WINTER: Warm clothes (thermals or wool next to skin), jacket, hat, gloves, gumboots maybe required on the wetter days / dew days, over trousers are useful, spare clothes are a bonus, picnic blanket to sit in the sun, morning kai.

-SUMMER: Hats, sunscreen, shoes or sandals, clothes that protect from the sun and layers if it’s a cool day, morning kai.
+SUMMER: Hats, sunscreen, shoes or sandals, clothes that protect from the sun and layers as our site can have a cool wind, morning kai.
 Insect repellent can be helpful in summer.

 Photos: Header by Stephanie Defregger, others by Celia Hogan